meetpat2011/About-Me/README.md

 I love to see the podcast of successful people and apply their good qualities into my life.
 My secret of happiness is when I push the code to github repository and publish into the production.

 - 🔭 I’m currently working on developing AI projects
-- 🌱 I’m currently learning ...
-Next.js
+- 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-HTML, CSS, ReactJS, Node.js
+- 💬 Ask me about HTML, CSS, ReactJS, Node.js
-- 📫 How to reach me: ... meetpat91@gmail.com
+- 📫 How to reach me: meetpat91@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: